samueltof/Epidemiology_behavior_dynamics/README.md

 ### Creation of networks using *networkx*

-In this investigation, we account for three different types of networks where we ran simulations on: Scale-free, Watts-Strogarz small world and grid graph.
+In this investigation, we account for three different types of networks where we ran simulations on: Scale-free, Watts-Strogatz small world and grid topologies.
 To create these networks that are used in simulation, you need to define the number of nodes (*n*) with `--num_nodes <n>`.
 If not, it is set to *n=1000* automatically.
 Hence, if you want to create all the networks specify `--all True`.
 To do this, run:

     cd models && python create_networkxs.py --num_nodes 1000 --all True && cd -